-The above observation allows us to compute the failure probability for group replication by deriving from the corresponding formulas under process replication while setting P = 1and $\lambda = \lambda P$.
+The above observation allows us to compute the failure probability for group replication by transforming the corresponding formulas for process replication while setting P = 1 and $\lambda = \lambda P$.
 The rest of this section shows the results for duplication, triplication, and a general group replication framework.
-Proofs are similar to those in process replication, and are hence omitted.
+Proofs are similar to those in process replication, and are therefore omitted.

-6.1 Group duplication
+6.1.
+Group duplication